dstackai/dstack/docs/docs/concepts/volumes.md

 ### Create, register, or update a volume

-To create or register the volume, simply call the `dstack apply` command:
+To create or register the volume, pass the volume configuration to `dstack apply`:

 <div class="termy">